So you want to try creating an online shop with Sylius? Great! The first step is the most important one, so let’s start

 cd MyFirstShop bin/console sylius:install

 This command will do several things for you - the first two steps are checking if your environment fulfills technical requirements, and setting the project database.
 You will also be asked if you want to have default fixtures loaded into your database - let’s say “No” to that, we will configure the store manually.
+You will be also asked if you want to generate API Tokens.

 It’s essential to put some attention to the 3rd installation step.
 There you configure your default administrator account, which will be later used to access Sylius admin panel.